16 March 2020

 • Ensure you are vaccinated.

-• Consider continuing to wear a face covering in public spaces.
+• Consider asking visitors to wear a face covering.

 • Work from home if this feels right for you – if you cannot work from home, speak to your employer about what arrangements they can make to reduce your risk.